Police shoot alligator to reclaim body of missing toddler after mother’s murder

 “We didn’t want to find him this way,” Mr Holloway said.
 “But at least we can bring some closure to that family now.”

-The police chief said Taylen’s father, Thomas Mosley, will be arrested on two charges of first-degree murder in connection with the deaths of the boy and his mother.
+The police chief said Taylen’s father, Thomas Mosley, has been arrested on two charges of first-degree murder in connection with the deaths of the boy and his mother.

 Mr Mosley stabbed Ms Jeffery multiple times and then went to an area hospital on Wednesday night with cuts to his arms and hands.

-He was still at the hospital on Friday night and police plan to arrest him when he is discharged, the police chief said.
+He was still at the hospital on Friday night, the police chief said.

 “Nothing in our investigation leads us to believe that he is a victim,” Holloway said.